BIM management: Common Data Environment (CDE) as a tool to collect, store and organize data and information in a BIM process. Let’s see how it works

 The key to well-structured data is the Common Data Environment, an online place for collecting, managing and sharing information amongst a team working on a project.
-Keeping up with new BIM technologies undoubtley requires a specific tool for managing all information and it is a high task for any stakeholder on the market.
+Keeping up with new BIM technologies undoubtley requires a BIM management system for BIM data management and it is a high task for any stakeholder on the market.

 The British standard PAS 1192 provides a complete overview of the CDE and it is adopted to enhance interoperability using BIM.

 The UK government construction strategy required a fully 3D collaborative BIM environment by 2020 (with all project and asset information, documentation and data being electronic) to be applied to a building lifecycle.